Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 Cons

-1. Absence of a live customer support
+1. Limited customer support

 2. No broadcasting system